Endeios/java-kata/kata.md

 LU: well, the first number does not change.

 BR: and how do we express that in terms of input output?
-That Ken Beck guy, started all this thing with books about input and output tapes.
+That Ken Beck guy, started all this thing from books about input and output tapes.

 LU: then input one, and output one

-BR: we need something a bit more _intentional_, when we are going to read this again need to read like prose
+BR: we need something a bit more _intentional_; when we are going to read this again, it needs to read like prose

 LU: *uff*, so let's say ```fizzBuzz_of_one_should_be_one```, what about that

-BR: that is perfect! expresses the intention of the test, and if would red it in the test execution report and read
+BR: that is perfect! expresses the intention of the test, and if would read it in the test execution report and read

 ```shell
 fizzBuzz_of_one_should_be_one test is failing